ortus-docs/contentbox-docs/introduction/upgrading.md

 <img src="images/cb3updater-step1.png">

 The module will be active and it will tell you to upgrade your application's `config/ColdBox.cfc` that you must do so manually according to the instructions presented.
 Once you have done this manual step, then save your file and click on the **Continue** button.

+## Step 6: Automation
+Now you will be in step2 of the module wizard.
+It will show you an updated `Application.cfc` according to your old `Application.cfc` on disk.
+If there are any custom changes that are not reflected, then update as you see fit.
+Once done, then click on the continue and save button.